jrmycanady/Utterson/doc/configuration_file.md

 # Configuration File
 Utterson contains a single core configuration file.
 The file may be generated three ways.
-With the --generate_config switch, the --build_utterson switch, and manually.
+With the -generate_config switch, the -build_utterson switch, and manually.

 ## Raw File